suffs811/suffs811/README.md

 thanks for stopping by 👋

 ## [Pentest Report Machine](https://github.com/suffs811/pentest-report-machine.git)
-creates a complete penetration testing report and saves it as a docx (Microsoft Word) file so you can easily edit it
+creates a complete penetration testing or bug bounty report and saves it as a docx (Microsoft Word) file so you can easily edit it

 ## [Pentesting Tools](https://github.com/suffs811/pentesting-tools)
 various pentesting scripts to make life easier (binq, cmds.py, nmapper, webrecon, fuzzler, terminator, subdomain-annihilator, md-table-gen)